-Traditional image quality measurements are based on several image quality factors, including sharpness, noise, dynamic range, optical distortion, tonal and color response, and spatial uniformity.

-These measurements have proven useful for human vision, where tradeoffs are often required.
-For example, sharpening makes fine features more visible, but it increases noise.
+Traditional image quality measurements, including sharpness, noise, dynamic range, optical distortion, tonal and color response, and spatial uniformity, have proven useful for human vision, where tradeoffs are evaluated visually.
+For example, sharpening makes fine features more visible, but increases noise.
 Choices are often based on experience; they come down to what looks best, i.e., what has the most pleasing appearance for the application.